Kingdom S02 Ending, Explained: Who sold the Resurrection Plant?

 After a terrific and scary first season, ‘Kingdom’ returned with a more powerful second one.
-The stakes get higher as the Crown Prince has to fight not just the undead but also the Haewan Cho Clan, that has stolen his throne and labelled him a traitor.
-In six-episodes, the season adds to the mythology of the Resurrection Plant and ends with another terrifying battle on the horizon.
+The stakes get higher as the Crown Prince has to fight not just the undead but also the Haewan Cho Clan, which has stolen his throne and labeled him a traitor.
+In six episodes, the season adds to the mythology of the Resurrection Plant and ends with another terrifying battle on the horizon.
 If you haven’t yet caught up with the season, head over to Netflix.
 SPOILERS AHEAD

 Plot Summary